Men's health: Life expectancy

-However, the gap does vary based on country, with low income countries having a smaller gap in life expectancy.
-Biological, behavioural, and social factors contribute to a lower overall life expectancy in men; however, the individual importance of each factor is not known.
+However, the gap does vary based on country, with low-income countries having a smaller gap in life expectancy.
+Biological, behavioral, and social factors contribute to a lower overall life expectancy in men; however, the individual importance of each factor is not known.
 Overall attitudes towards health differ by gender.
 Men are generally less likely to be proactive in seeking healthcare, resulting in poorer health outcomes.